symfony/symfony-docs/book/translation.rst

 configuration parameter will be used by the ``Translator``.
 The parameter defaults to ``en`` (see `Configuration`_).

-Alternatively, you can guarantee that a locale is set on the user's session by defining a ``default_locale`` for the session service:
+Alternatively, you can guarantee that a locale is set on each user's request by defining a ``default_locale`` for the framework:

 .. configuration-block::